“What accomplishment are you most proud of?” is one of the most common interview questions.

 The most compelling answer to “what is your greatest achievement?” is always the most relevant answer.

-Choose an accomplishment from your professional or academic life.
+Choose an accomplishment on your resume or from your academic life.
 Whenever possible, connect the achievement to key skills the employer is looking for.
 If you have multiple relevant accomplishments, choose one that demonstrates measurable results for the company.

 Check the job listing to see what skills the company is looking for in a candidate, and tailor your answer accordingly.